Skip to main content

-Tutors should continue to create and manage their online reading lists through the Talis Aspire interface, clicking the 'publish' button when they are ready to use, and selecting 'Request review' from the 'edit' menu to alert the Library to any changes.
-Use the 'Request digitisation' function to request scans of key extracts.
+Tutors should create and manage their online reading lists through the Talis Aspire interface, clicking the 'publish' button when they are ready to use, and selecting 'Request review' from the 'edit' menu to alert the Library to any changes you have made.
+Use the 'Request digitisation' function to request scans of key extracts within copyright limits.

-Changes to reading lists can be made at any time of year and will be reflected in the student view as soon as you publish the list..
-However, bear in mind that requests for new acquisitions or scans need to reach the Library by 1st July each year to ensure availability to students by the start of Michaelmas term.
+Changes to reading lists can be made at any time of year and will be reflected in the student view as soon as you click 'Publish'.
+However, requests for new acquisitions or scans need to reach the Library by 1st July each year to ensure availability to students by the start of Michaelmas term.
 Such requests for Epiphany and Easter term can be submitted later - allow 3 months' notice in each case.

 Instructions for editing reading lists and alerting the library to new provisions needed are available in a series of step-by-step instructions and video guides in the Using Talis Aspire Tab at the top of this page.